mypico/android-pico/README.md

 The easiest way to then build android-pico is using Android Studio, by importing the gradle scripts.

 If you want to build from the command line, you'll need the JDK and ant to build the code.
-On Linux, make sure you have the following installed:
+On Ubuntu, you can install what you need using the following commands:

 ```
-openjdk-8-jdk
-ant
-lib32stdc++6
-lib32z1
+sudo apt install openjdk-8-jdk ant lib32stdc++6 lib32z1
 ```

 You'll also need the Android SDK.
 You can download this using the following commands (you'll need to accept the Android SDK licence agreement during this process).
+Again, do this inside the root android-pico folder.

 ```
 wget --output-document=android-sdk.tgz https://dl.google.com/android/android-sdk_r24.4.1-linux.tgz